mdkmk/socktalk/README.md

-# socktalk - A Robust Socket-based AI Chat Server and Multi-user Chat Client
+# socktalk - A Socket-based AI Chat Server and Multi-user Chat Client

 **socktalk** is a chat server and client developed using Python's socket programming.
 It affords real-time, multi-user interactions and integrates with OpenAI's GPT models to offer an AI-driven chatting experience.